ayiork/e-ftasee/README.md

 # e-ftasee
-The application is developed as a project for the course Android Programming (SDU).
+The application is developed for the purpose of the course Android Programming (SDU).

 The main idea of the application is the idea of a Digital/Virtual Waiter, that means restaurant's clients can place their orders from the e-ftasee application and admin can receive them.